List of Moomin characters: Joxter

 (Joxaren, Swedish verb joxa "fiddle, tinker") – The Joxter is Moominpappa's old friend and father of Snufkin.
 He is described as worry-free and so lazy that he described his perfect life as: “sitting in a fruit tree, eating fruit as it grows”.
 He appears beige in colour and has water-clear eyes.
 He has forebodings throughout the book telling his friends of danger.
 Joxter also shares his son’s dislike of authority figures stating that their family was at war with a park keeper in The Exploits of Moominpappa.
 Joxter is the lover of The Mymble (elder).
+In Moominpappa's Memoirs, he is also Little My's father, although this is contradicted in other books, such as Moominsummer Madness.

 The Lady of the Cold

 (Isfrun – "The Ice-Lady") – a very creepy, beautiful lady who brings winter to Moominvalley.
 Looking into her eyes will freeze you, turning you into ice.
 She is also referred to as "The Great Cold" (den Stora Kölden – "The Great Cold" – "The Great Frost").
 She makes a brief appearance in Moominland Midwinter as she walks across the sea ice and Moomin valley.

-In the 1990 animated series, the Lady of the Cold is portrayed as a coldly vindictive elemental being with an alien-looking appearance that is more disturbing than beautiful.
-It is also inferred that even the Groke are afraid of her.